texfaq/texfaq.github.io/FAQ-xetex.md

 Otherwise, the process of typesetting is essentially the same as TeX's.
-(However some changes have also been made in the hyphenation stage that may give slightly different results if the same document is compiled with PDFTeX or XeTeX.)
+(However some changes have also been made in the hyphenation stage that may give slightly different results if the same document is compiled with pdfTeX or XeTeX.)